Your Cart

 Maine’s State Plan operates through two distinct regulatory agencies for employees and employers.
 Though the training requirements are similar to that of Federal Standards, additional training for public sector workers may be required, such as Maine’s VDT Standards need training (MRSA Title 26, §252).
 MDOL gives free counseling for state OSHA to assist in determining the required training.

-Since Federal OSHA Standards need training on specific topics for every worker under its Jurisdiction and MDOL’s website suggests public sector employers to a similar category, it is indicated by both Federal OSHA and MDOL that entry-level workers get exposure to a general overview of site safety.
+Since Federal OSHA Standards require safety training in Maine on specific topics for every worker under its Jurisdiction and MDOL’s website suggests public sector employers to a similar category, it is indicated by both Federal OSHA and MDOL that entry-level workers get exposure to a general overview of site safety.

 For this reason, the Federal OSHA has exclusively designed 10-Hour courses for amateur workers and 30-Hour courses for Supervisors and Managers.
-Though OSHA Outreach Training is not mandated but is recommended by OSHA as most employers in Maine require “Department of Labour Cards” as a mandatory aspect of their safety training.
+Though OSHA online courses in Maine are not mandated but are recommended by OSHA as most employers in Maine require “Department of Labour Cards” as a mandatory aspect of their safety training.

-Benefits Of OSHA Safety Training Courses For Workers In California
+Benefits Of OSHA Training In Maine For Employees

-After completing your OSHA Outreach Training, not only will you receive a DOL card which gives you an edge over other employees but other benefits too, such as:
+After completing your safety training, not only will you receive a DOL card which gives you an edge over other employees, and you will be able to maintain OSHA workplace safety in Maine and will also avail following benefits:

 • Boost productivity and work performance